 An AI answering service applies the same logic, without those ceilings.
 It answers every call, 24/7, books appointments straight into the schedule, handles several calls at the same time, and runs at a fixed cost.
 For a practice, that means zero missed patient calls, including overnight and on weekends, and a predictable bill no matter the volume.

 The AI is tightly scoped: which questions it is allowed to answer, which urgent situations to transfer immediately, and the tone it uses.
 It does not replace clinical judgment; it absorbs the phone load so the practice can focus on the patients in the room.
+The habits are the same ones behind any professional call answering: pick up fast, identify the practice, act, recap.
+The AI simply applies them at 3 a.m. too.

 How to Choose for Your Practice